arangodb/docs/3.9/arangosearch-performance.md

 attributes.
 If the field(s) and the sorting direction(s) match then the the data can be read directly from the index without actual sort operation.

+You can only set the `primarySort` option and the related `primarySortCompression` and `primarySortCache` options on View creation.

 {% include youtube.html id="bKeKzexInm0" %}

 View definition example: